“Everyone’s waking up at once and discovering that those old tastemakers…aren’t necessary anymore.”

 Kinda romantic, really.

-Gout is this weird form of arthritis caused by overflowing uric acid and seems like we can’t do much more for it today than they did in Franklin’s day.
+Gout is this weird form of arthritis caused by overflowing uric acid.
+As far as curing it goes, it seems as though we don’t do much more for it today than barber-cum-doctors did in Franklin’s day.
 The best remedy, apparently, is to become a vegetarian who never drinks beer.

 “Cynthia, you don’t have gout,” she said, “If you did, I could BREATHE on your toe and you’d go right through the ceiling.
 What you have is a bone spur.”

-So at some point I’ll head over to Greg-the-Shoeguy and ask him for stiff bonespur shoes.
+At some point, therefore, I’ll head over to Greg-the-Shoeguy and ask him for stiff bonespur shoes.
 He’ll be happy.

-The sore foot thing, though, is why I put on my go-to-work makeup sitting down.
+Anyway, back to Nikki and the lipstick.
+I used to put my makeup on in the bathroom, standing up at the mirror.
+The sore foot thing is why I now apply it sitting down.
 I prop the make-up mirror on a waterglass on the nightstand, perch on the edge of the bed, and start gooping.

 I pondered this last night: What if she’s right?
 What if pet misbehavior is really some kind of communication?
 What if our pets have deep psychical connections to the spirit world that we miss because we don’t know how to listen?